Woman dies in plunge from Queen Mary in California

 "When our officers arrived we found all three of them in the water, and one of our officers immediately goes into the water to assist in getting the victim out," Pratt said.

-The man was also transported to a local hospital for treatment, where no details on his condition were immediately available.

-Pratt said police were treating the incident as an accidental death, the first she could remember at the Queen Mary, which is permanently docked in Long Beach Harbor.
+Pratt said police were treating the incident as an accidental death, the first in recent memory at the Queen Mary, which has been moored in Long Beach as a tourist attraction since the 1960s.

-The luxury liner, which was built in the 1930s and saw duty as a troop transport during World War II, has been moored in Long Beach since 1967, where it serves as a hotel and tourist attraction.